 Then, let the pan cool down before rinsing to prevent warping.

-Boiling the whole pan in baking soda works for discoloration, which happens due to oil accumulation.
+Boiling the whole pan in baking soda works for discoloration due to oil accumulation.

 The oil accumulation mainly occurs when you use oil sprays for cooking.
 The oil sprays will fly off, landing on the outer surface.
 Thus, you can remove the grime on the outer surface by boiling the whole pan.